Heckie75/homeserver-power-saver/README.md

             ],
             "ignore_frequency" : {        // ignore cron jobs that are scheduled very often.
 You can combine "max_per_year", "max_days_per_year", "max_per_day" or "max_per_hour" or leave them out if not required.
                 "max_per_year" : 8760,    // ignore cron jobs that are executed more than 8760 times a year, i.e. more than once an hour on every day
-                "max_days_per_year" : 12, // ignore cron jobs that are executed more than 12 days a year
+                "max_days_per_year" : 366,// ignore cron jobs that are executed more than 366 days a year (366 since also take care of leap year!)
                 "max_per_day" : 24,       // ignore cron jobs that are executed more than once an hour "max_per_hour" : 59       // ignore cron jobs that are executed every minute }